pi-base/data/CONTRIBUTING.md

 Ideally, contributions should reference a peer-reviewed publication, along with a Mathematical Reviews link or DOI link.
 Sometimes Wikipedia references are also appropriate.

-To contribute improvements not directly reflected in the literature, we encourage you to ask (and self-answer) an appropriate question on either <https://math.stackexchange.com/> or <https://mathoverflow.net/>, and use that as your citation.
+pi-Base is not a forum for peer review, so to contribute improvements not directly reflected in the literature, we encourage you to ask (and self-answer if necessary) an appropriate question on either <https://math.stackexchange.com/> or <https://mathoverflow.net/>, and use that as your citation.

 ## Mathematical Reviewers

 These are our current mathematical reviewers.
 Please feel free to contact us with any questions.

-- Chris Caruvana, Indiana University Kokomo, @ccaruvana
+- Chris Caruvana, @ccaruvana
-- Steven Clontz, University of South Alabama, @StevenClontz
+- Steven Clontz, @StevenClontz
+- Patrick Rabau, @prabau
-- Lynne Yengulalp, Wake Forest University, @lyengulalp
+- Lynne Yengulalp, @lyengulalp

 ## Licensing